 Canzon CBD Balm makes use of grapeseed oil and coconut oil to produce a moisturizing effect that allows the CBD to provide local relief.

-Olive oil contains oleic acid, which has anti-inflammatory properties, as well as free radical-fighting antioxidants.
+Olive oil contains oleic acid, which has free radical-fighting antioxidants.
 When you consider the fruity flavour, olive oil may become a favourite carrier oil for some tinctures.

 Avocados are delicious superfoods full of healthy saturated fats that provide nutritional benefits and can also serve as effective carrier oils.
 Avocado oil offers terrific skincare benefits because it has high levels of Vitamins A, B, D, and E as well as skin-nourishing oleic acid.
 The combined effect is a nutrient-rich carrier for topical applications of CBD.